katherine-26/IoT-home--based-health-monitoring-prototype-/README.md

 - *ESP32 Microcontroller* for Wi-Fi connectivity
 - *DHT22 Sensor* to monitor temperature and humidity
 - MAX30102 sensor to monitor haert rate and oxygen saturation
-- *Web Dashboard* built with [lovable.app]
+- - *Web Dashboard* built with [lovable.app](https://alice-guardian-angel-system.lovable.app/)
-- Real-time data collection, transmission and visualization
-- Buzzer alert for abnormal readings (optional) -simulation tested on [wokwi] an online simulator

-**Note**wokwi and lovable app are not connected.wokwi was used for simulation, while lovable.app was used to build the actual web dashboard for dispalying rea-time data
+- Real-time data collection, transmission and visualization -simulation tested on [wokwi] an online simulator(https://wokwi.com/projects/428308235390013441) **Note**wokwi and lovable app are not connected.wokwi was used for simulation, while lovable.app was used to build the actual web dashboard for dispalying rea-time data